This post contains affiliate links, you can catch our full disclaimer at the bottom of this post.

 The Evolur Signature Cape May 5-in-1 Full Panel Convertible Crib is a luxury crib made of kiln-dried hardwood.
 Its surface is made of a fine veneer.

-The crib is designed to accommodate your baby as she grows.
-There are three mattress levels and fixed stationary side rails.
+This crib is designed to accommodate your baby as she grows.
+There are 3 mattress levels and it has a fixed stationary side rail.
 It can be converted into a toddler bed and full-size bed with back panels and a bed frame (parts are sold separately).